amandeepmittal/awesome-twitter-bots/README.md

 ![](http://i.imgur.com/ivEkO6x.jpg)

-Complete Resource of Twitter Bots built with NodeJS.
+Complete Resource of Twitter Bots built with Node.js and other languages.

 ---